-The FEA consists of a set of interrelated "reference models" designed to facilitate cross-agency analysis and the identification of duplicative investments, gaps and opportunities for collaboration within and across agencies.
+The FEA consists of a set of interrelated "reference models" designed to facilitate crossagency analysis and identification of duplicative investments, gaps and opportunities for collaboration.
 Collectively, the reference models comprise a framework for describing important elements of the FEA in a common and consistent way.
 Through the use of this common framework and vocabulary, IT portfolios can be better managed and leveraged across the federal government.
-This Profile provides a geospatial perspective to each of the five FEA reference models.
+This Geospatial Profile brings a geospatial perspective to each of the five FEA reference models.

-Performance Reference Model- the discussion focuses on setting targets for action and measuring the degree of transformation achieved.

-Of all the FEA reference models, the PRM is of particular use to the development of fledgling geospatial programs across government because it provides a structure for analyzing means and ends.
-Unlike the other FEA- profiled functions (records management and security), which are derived demands of other activities, geospatial programs are mostly elective and opportunity-driven.
-The PRM provides a tool for focusing scarce geospatial resources most effectively, and for communicating to outsiders what benefits the geospatial program will provide, and how.
+The Performance Reference Model(PRM) focuses on setting targets for action and measuring the degree of transformation achieved. /The PRM is of particular use to the development of fledgling geospatial programs across government because it provides a structure for analyzing inputs and outcomes.
+Unlike the other FEA- profiled functions (records management and security), which are derived from demands of other activities, geospatial programs are mostly elective and opportunity-driven.
+The Geospatial PRM provides a tool for focusing scarce geospatial resources more effectively, and for communicating to those external to federal government, the benefits of geospatial programs.

-Business Reference Model-the discussion centers around a process and methodology to help enterprise architects identify and describe the geospatial nature of their business activities.

-The value of place or location-based analysis is often overlooked when modeling business processes, because enterprise architects and program managers typically think of geospatial data only in the context of a map or a remotely sensed image created with GIS applications.
-The coupling of geospatial data, services and technology with conventional data and technologies are often one of the most significant enablers of improved decision making within business operations.
-It increases performance of key mission requirements across all levels of governments.
-This section is provided to help program managers and enterprise architects gain a better understanding of how they can incorporate geospatial data, services and technology into their business processes.
+The Business Reference Model (BRM) provides a process and methodology for agencies to identify and describe their business activities.
+Place or location-based analysis are often not considered when modeling business processes, because enterprise architects and program managers do not recognize the importance of spatial interactions in addressing issues.
+The coupling of geospatial data, services and technology with conventional data and technologies offers significant improvements in decision making within business operations.
+The Geospatial BRM section provides program managers and enterprise architects with approaches to incorporate geospatial data, services and technology into business processes.

-Data Reference Model-the discussion provides a geospatial view of the elements of the FEA DRM and the mechanisms used by the geospatial community to implement the FEA DRM in practice.

-The Geospatial Data Reference Model addresses all the components, interfaces and processes for implementing and managing an integrated, cohesive geospatial data policy.
-These components include a data documentation, development and adoption of data sharing standards and protocols, as well as the conceptual and logical design and modeling of the geospatial aspects of your business data.
+The Data Reference Model (DRM) provides a geospatial view of the elements of the FEA DRM and the mechanisms used by the geospatial community to implement the FEA DRM in practice.
+The DRM addresses categorization, exchange, and description of data.
+The Geospatial DRM addresses the components, interfaces and processes for implementing and managing an integrated, cohesive geospatial data policy.
+These components include data documentation, development and adoption of data sharing standards and protocols, and conceptual and logical design and modeling of the geospatial aspects of business data.
 This section provides guidance to enterprise architecture authors regarding how to describe geospatial data and metadata, as well as explanations of how existing geospatial investments align with the FEA DRM.